Generic Feasibility Assessment

 Development of GFA

 Following this, collaborative efforts from the Dalton Nuclear Institute, Integrate Decision Management (IDM) and NNL evolved GFA.
 The system data from the complex NNL analyses are utilised, but are accumulated into a more useable number of Strategic Attributes (12), and are assessed by pairwise comparison to a reference system.
-This was initially to be a contemporary Pressurised Water Reactor (PWR) with a once-through cycle, for which many of the parameters are already well known.
+This was initially to be a contemporary Pressurised Water Reactor (PWR) with a once-through cycle, for which many of the parameters were already well understood.

 The comparisons made are based on published data which can be referenced, linked and made publicly available.
 The result is an analysis which relies on easily assimilated graphics and words, rather than complex and opaque marking systems.